MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/hash-set-class.md

 ### <a name="return-value"></a>Dönüş Değeri

-Hash_set olabilecek en uzun uzunluk.
+Mümkün olan en fazla hash_set uzunluğu.

 ### <a name="remarks"></a>Açıklamalar